RahulBhalley/cyclegan-qp/README.md

 ### Prerequisites

-This code was tested on following versions of respective libraries:
+This code was tested in following environment setting:

 - Python 3.7.2
 - PyTorch 1.0.1
-- torchvision 0.2.1
+- Torchvision 0.2.1

 ### Usage